michaelchi08/prototype/docs/coordinate_systems/gimbal_lock.md

 # Gimbl Lock

-Gimbal lock is the loss of one degree of freedom in a three dimensional, thre gimbal mechanism that occurs when the axes of two of the three gimbals are driven into a parallel configuration, "locking" the system into rotation in degenerate two-dimensional space.
+Gimbal lock is the loss of one degree of freedom in a three dimensional, three gimbal mechanism that occurs when the axes of two of the three gimbals are driven into a parallel configuration, "locking" the system into rotation in degenerate two-dimensional space.

 The word lock is misleading: no gimbal is restrained.
 All three gimbals can still rotate freely about their respective axes of suspension.
 Nevertheless,